-For more than twenty-five years, the Capitol Steps have recorded dozens of albums and appeared on "Good Morning America," the "Today Show," "20/20," "Entertainment Tonight," "Nightline," CNN's "Inside Politics," and dozens of times on National Public Radio's "All Things Considered."
+For more than thirty-five years, the Capitol Steps have recorded dozens of albums and appeared on "Good Morning America," the "Today Show," "20/20," "Entertainment Tonight," "Nightline," CNN's "Inside Politics," and dozens of times on National Public Radio's "All Things Considered."

-For the past twenty years, we've produced quarterly specials for public radio and have been featured in three national specials for public television.
+For the past thirty years, we've produced quarterly specials for public radio and have been featured in three national specials for public television.
 We've performed for five U.S. Presidents (six if you include Hillary.)

 - 2. How do I inquire about booking the Capitol Steps?

 For questions about our fees, please contact our Bookings Manager by visiting our contact page and select "Hiring."
 We also work with agents and/or theatres.

 On rare occasions, the Capitol Steps hold auditions in Washington, DC.
 Auditions are announced in the Washington Post.
 We also keep resumes on file, so feel free to e-mail a resume through our web site or send it snail-mail to Capitol Steps, 210 N. Washington Street, Alexandria, VA 22314.

 - 4. Can I send you a song I've written?